jjasonclark/jjasonclark.com/_posts/2013-02-06-switching_from_attr_encrypted_to_attr_encryptor.markdown

 permalink: /switching_from_attr_encrypted_to_attr_encryptor
 ---

-# Switching from attr_encrypted gem to attr_encryptor for better security

 At work we are using the [attr\_encrypted gem][4] to encrypt some [PII][6] on our data before it hits the database.
 The gem supports using a strong key but this turns out to not be enough.
 A [Github issue][1] was created to address leaking of data caused by using the same [initialization vector (IV)][7] and [salt][8] for every value.
 The method used by the attr\_encrypted gem to create the IV and salt values is vulnerable.
 Additionally the IV should also be processed with the [CBC-MAC][13] method.
 The [attr\_encryptor][5] was created to fix these issues.

 Besides changing gem names, to switch gems you will need to add the new `_iv` and `_salt` database columns for each of the encrypted values.
 And then re-encrypt all old values into the new system.
 Adding the new columns is trivial enough, but the re-encryption can be very tricky.